tomatau/breko-hub/README.md

 npm test
 ```

 Using mocha and webpack middleware to start test server that will provide browser based testing environment.
-Loading tests from within `./src` where extension is `.test.js` or imported directly from within `./test/index.js`.
+Loading tests from within `./src` where extension is `.test.js`.

 This allows tests to be placed next to the file they are testing as well as a nice developer experience developing tests in a browser.
 Most server code can also be tested this way.